-Under Section 382 of the Internal Revenue Code ("the Code") if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change Net Operating Losses ("NOLs") and other pre-change tax attributes (such as capitalized research and development costs and research tax credits) to offset its post-change income may be limited.
-We believe that as a result of our merger with Zafgen, Inc., our ability to utilize NOLs acquired in this transaction is expected to be severely limited by Section 382 of the Code.
+In general, under Section 382 of the Internal Revenue Code (the "Code") if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as capitalized research and development costs and research tax credits) to offset its post-change income may be limited.
+We believe that as a result of our merger with Zafgen, our ability to utilize NOLs acquired in the transaction and our other NOLs is expected to be severely limited by Section 382 of the Code.
+Additionally, our July 2021 and September 2022 equity transactions could also limit our ability to utilize NOLs in the future.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
 As a result, if we earn net taxable income, our ability to use our pre-change NOLs to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
-The Tax Cuts and Jobs Act of 2017 ("Tax Act") which significantly reformed the Code, also reduced the corporate income tax rate to 21%, from a prior rate of 35%.
-This may cause a reduction in the economic benefit of our NOLs and other deferred tax assets available to us.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed and would adversely affect our business, financial condition and results of operations.